Chasmical/ECTD/README.md

 2. Done!
 Now run the game and enjoy!

 ## Deinstallation ##
-1. Just remove ECTD.dll from /Steam/SteamApps/common/Streets of Rogue/BepInEx/plugins.
+1. Just remove "ECTD.dll" from /Steam/SteamApps/common/Streets of Rogue/BepInEx/plugins.

 #### Deintallation for v2.2 and older ####
 1. Right-Click on Streets of Rogue in Steam and select "Properties";